-Let the World be the Stage for your Child
+Let the World be the Stage for your Child with Acting Classes

 From a young age, children naturally start performing.
 As chubby little fingers walk the itsy bitsy spider up its water spout, a smile forms across the corners of their mouths as you cheer them on.
-As they age, a hairbrush becomes a microphone to sing their favorite songs from the tiled floors of your family bathroom.
+And as they age, a hairbrush becomes a microphone to sing their favorite songs from the tiled floors of your family bathroom.

 These locations offer courses in improvisation, musical theater, playwriting, and acting.